ChristianLentz/comp225-project-team-Jachris/README.md

 ### Helpful Sources

 - Defualt profile images retreived from [here](https://www.freepik.com/search?format=search&query=cartoon%20animal%20profile).
 - The [Firebase documentation](https://firebase.google.com/docs?hl=en&authuser=0&_gl=1*1pfdh62*_ga*ODU2OTQzNTM0LjE3MDAwNzY3NTg.*_ga_CW55HF8NVT*MTcwMTI3NTEwOC4yMS4xLjE3MDEyNzY1MzUuNjAuMC4w) describes how to get started with and use Google Firebase.
 In particular, we use Firestore, Storage and Hosting for this project.
+Also note that for this project, we are using the Web Modular API, as this is setup for module bundling and \textit{tree shaking}.
 - Support for the programming languages and other tools used in this project:
   - [JavaScript, W3Schools](https://www.w3schools.com/js/DEFAULT.asp)
   - [HTML, mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTML)